Parental guidance on supporting wellbeing

 - Keep expectations reasonable: it is important to be kind, compassionate and reasonable, ensuring your child has time to relax at the end of a school day.

 - Acknowledge their emotions: we are living in a difficult time so ask them about any concerns or worries they have and remind them that feelings are temporary.

-- Have a healthy lifestyle: good physical healthy positively impacts mental well being.
+- Have a healthy lifestyle: a good physical healthy lifestyle positively impacts mental wellbeing.
 Simple steps like limiting the amount of sugar your child eats and encouraging at least 30 minutes exercise each day can make a huge difference.